Canon 100D vs Nikon D90

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 100D has a touchscreen, while the D90 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 100D writes its imaging data to SDXC cards, while the D90 uses SDHC cards.
-The 100D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while D90 cannot take advantage of Ultra High Speed SD cards.
+The 100D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the D90 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Nikon D90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.